Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral shift function: Proofs of the results from Section

 with a constant $C_{4}= C_{4,s,I_+}$.
 We decompose the support of $\zeta_{h}$ as in \eqref{def:suppomega} and treat the product of the expectations on $Z_{1}$ with the fractional-moment estimate as in \eqref{Combeseq2} and on $Z_{2}$ with the Combes-Thomas estimate as in and \eqref{Combeseq1} (with $H_{G}$ replaced by $H^\tau_{\wtilde{G}}$ in both estimates).
 The remaining integral is estimated as in \eqref{eq:zeta-int}.
 We then arrive at

-with finite constants $C_{5}, C_{6}, \mu >0$, all depending only on $s$ and $I$.
+as an upper bound for \eqref{th:trbounds3:eq2} with finite constants $C_{5}, C_{6}, \mu >0$, all depending only on $s$ and $I$.
 In the last step we used \eqref{eq:1normTV}, the estimate

 and that the sum on the right-hand side of \eqref{eq:partialGsum} is bounded from above uniformly in $a, b \in\R^{d}$ by, e.g., the Cauchy-Schwarz inequality.
-Now, the claim follows upon inserting \eqref{th:trbounds3:eq3.1} into \eqref{th:trbounds3:eq1} and observing \eqref{eq:inftynormTV}.
+Now, the claim follows upon inserting \eqref{th:trbounds3:eq3.1} as an upper bound for the expectation into the last line of \eqref{th:trbounds3:eq1} and observing \eqref{eq:inftynormTV}.
 This finishes Case 1.

 \emph{Case 2.} We assume $\dist(a,\partial G) \leq 1$ or $\dist(b,\partial G) \leq 1$.
 Hence, we have